AI-Driven Low-Altitude Economy: Spectrum, Mobility, and Validation: Introduction

 \section{Introduction}

-Low Altitude Economy (LAE) network has emerged as one of the most technological trends of the next decade.
-Defined as using airspace below $3000$ meters for economic, social, and operational activities, LAE covers various applications: urban air mobility such as air taxis, emergency medical deliveries, precision agriculture, environmental sensing, surveillance, and logistics.
-Supported by unmanned aerial vehicles~(UAVs), electric vertical takeoff and landing~(eVTOL) aircrafts, high-altitude balloons, and drone swarms, LAE holds enormous promise to revolutionize transportation systems, reduce urban congestion, improve service delivery, and create new economic opportunities.
+The Low Altitude Economy (LAE) network is poised to become one of the defining technological trends of the next decade.
+Encompassing the use of the airspace below $3000$~metres for economic, social, and operational activities, LAE covers various applications: urban air mobility (e.g., air taxis, emergency medical deliveries), precision agriculture, environmental sensing, surveillance, and logistics, as illustrated ixn~\FGR{fig:general_view}.
+Supported by unmanned aerial vehicles~(UAVs), electric vertical takeoff and landing~(eVTOL) aircraft, high-altitude balloons, and drone swarms, LAE holds enormous promise to revolutionize transportation systems, reduce urban congestion, improve service delivery, and create new economic opportunities.
 LAE’s importance can be extended beyond pure innovation by addressing critical global challenges such as climate change mitigation, urban sustainability, and disaster resilience~\cite{huang2024potential}.
-Therefore, LAE can offer an unprecedented opportunity to transform how cities operate and how services are delivered in both urban and remote areas since it enables faster, cleaner, and more flexible aerial operations.
+Therefore, LAE can offer an unprecedented opportunity to transform how cities operate and how services are delivered in both urban and remote areas because it enables faster, cleaner, and more flexible aerial operations.